Reporting Checklist

 Model Selection and Configuration

-• ● For fine-tuned models, describe the fine-tuning goal, dataset, and procedure (G2).
+- ● For fine-tuned models, describe the fine-tuning goal, dataset, and procedure in the PAPER (G2).

-• Compare base and fine-tuned models using suitable metrics and benchmarks; share fine-tuning data and weights (or justify why they cannot be shared) (G2).
+- ● Compare base and fine-tuned models using suitable metrics and benchmarks; share fine-tuning data and weights as SUPPLEMENTARY MATERIAL (or justify in the PAPER why they cannot be shared) (G2).

 Architecture